Boron protected against osteoporosis

 found that supplementing a low-boron, low-magnesium diet with

-levels in the urine.
+and magnesium levels in the urine.

 This suggested that the boron supplement had reduced both calcium